NebulaServices/Nebula/README.md

     }

     //This can be named anything.
 However, it's recommended to use `entryFunc` (with types, the naming IS enforced) self.entryFunc = setup; //DO NOT call the function here.
-Only assign the reference otherwise, it will error.
+Only assign the reference; otherwise, it will result in an error.
     ```

 > [!WARNING]